Love Poem

 Quotes to be Used

-The following lines from “Love Poem” are useful to use in a discussion marked by love and the difficulty people face to be with the one they love dearly.
+The following lines from “Love Poem” are valuable for discussions about love and the challenges people face in connecting with those they cherish.

 I will study wry music for your sake.